-Police registration is only necessary if you are a national of one of the countries listed above and it is printed on your visa or letter.
+Police registration is only necessary if you are a national of one of the countries listed below and it is printed on your visa or letter.
 It is essential that you comply with this condition, as if you do not, then you are in breach of the UK's immigration laws.
+It is a criminal offence which make carry a fine of you may have your permission to stay shortened and you will have to leave the UK.
+You can also be stopped from getting on extending a UK visa in future..

 If a person is subject to the police registration condition, this will normally be confirmed as follows: